Coreyx86/codvar-dumper/README.md

 TO DO:
 Add multithreading.
-Add the abililty to edit the DVAR Values in Realtime.
+<strike>Add the abililty to edit the DVAR Values in Realtime.</strike>
 Add the ability to save all dvars to a .txt format.

 Created by Corey Nelson